Natural Gas Heat vs Electrical Heat – Which is Cheaper – 2023

 Our Data Is From Late 2022 and 2023

-Another caveat is that people who use home generated solar energy will pay almost nothing except for the upfront investment in the solar panels, which is considerable and should be part of the accounting.
+Note that people who use home generated solar energy will pay almost nothing except for the upfront investment in the solar panels, which is considerable and should be part of the accounting.

 We also show that in the UK, natural gas heat is slightly cheaper than electric heat.
 The numbers work out differently because the cost of energy is very different.